seanyoung/cir/irp/doc/irp_introduction.md

 When IRP is encoded, the output is represented as raw IR.
 This is a list of lengths in microseconds, alternating flash and gap.
 Flash means infrared light on, gap means infrared light off.
-Sometimes this is known as pulse and space.
+Sometimes flash and gap is known as pulse and space.
 In the notation used here, flash is prefixed with `+` and a gap is prefixed with `-`.

 ```